Corners over quasirandom groups: Main result

-where $\epsilon(\delta,k)$ is the quantity from Theorem~\ref{thm:corners}. \end{theorem} The case $k=2$ has been previously shown in \cite{arxiv:1410.5385,arxiv:1503.08746}, and we refer to those articles for the discussion of why the configurations $C(g,\vec a)$ seem to be the best behaved non-commutative version of corners.
+The case $k=2$ has been previously shown in \cite{arxiv:1410.5385,arxiv:1503.08746}, and we refer to those articles for further discussion of why BMZ corners are natural.

-Since the set $\{ \vec a \in G^{k} : C(g,\vec a)\subset A\}$ has density at least $\epsilon$ on average (over $g$) by Theorem~\ref{thm:corners}, it suffices to show that its density is usually close to the average.
+Since the set $\Set{ \vec a \in G^{k} : C(g,\vec a)\subset A}$ has density at least $\epsilon$ on average (over $g$) by Theorem~\ref{thm:corners}, it suffices to show that its density is usually close to the average.
 We formulate this in the language of dynamical systems as a multiple weak mixing property.
-Let $T_{i} : G \curvearrowleft G^{k}$ be the commuting measure-preserving actions